dynamsoft-docs/barcode-reader-docs/programming/objectivec-swift/user-guide.md

 ## Installation

-To install Dynamsoft Barcode Reader iOS Edition on your development machine, you can download the SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and run the setup program.
-The trial installer includes a free trial license valid for 30 days.
+Download the Dynamsoft Label Recognition SDK from the [Dynamsoft website](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx) and unzip the package.
+The trial package includes a free trial license valid for 30 days.

-After installation, you can find samples for supported platforms in the **Samples** folder under the installation folder.

-&nbsp;

 ## Getting Started: HelloWorld

 To build a Hello World app that reads barcodes from an image, you can follow the steps below:
 1. Create a new iOS project in Xcode.
 2. Add the barcode reader framework to your project